-Since the April 4th hearing, the applicant has been in contact with Cornerstone Real Estate Advisers LLC, owners of Riva on the Park, in order to negotiate terms to allow alterations on the southern portion of the SW Lane Accessway so that the proposed building can provide stoops with direct access to SW Lane.
+Between the April 4th and May 16th hearings, the applicant has been in contact with Cornerstone Real Estate Advisers LLC, owners of Riva on the Park, in order to negotiate terms to allow alterations on the southern portion of the SW Lane Accessway so that the proposed building can provide stoops with direct access to SW Lane.
 The applicant and the adjacent property owner were advised that Cornerstone would have to provide written confirmation that they agree to be a party to the application.
-The applicant was advised to show these connections and attempt to secure an agreement by May 16th, while also forewarned that failure to provide a written statement from Cornerstone agreeing to be a party to the application by May 16th may result in an additional hearing before the Design Commission before an approval could be granted.
-Staff has been informed by Alamo Manhattan that an agreement indeed has been reached, however this agreement had not been finalized, nor a written confirmation from Cornerstone received at the time of the writing of this report.
+Although a tentative agreement has been reached, as of the writing of this 2nd revised staff report, staff has still not received final documentation confirming Riva's willingness to be a party to the application.
+It is expected that this will be resolved by June 6th.
 Approval of this land use application must be contingent on receipt of this confirmation.